TaoRuijie/TalkNet-ASD/README.md

 The model for the visual frontend is learnt from this [repository](https://github.com/lordmartian/deep_avsr).

 Thanks for these authors to open source their code!

+### Cooperation

+If you are interested to work on this topic, I am glad to collaborate and contribute my experiences & knowlegde in this topic.
+Please contact me with ruijie.tao@u.nus.edu.